 Naan is a traditional flatbread made using the dough enriched with ghee (clarified butter) & curd (yogurt) and cooked at a high temperature inside a clay oven called tandoor.
 Lately, naan dough is prepared just like any other bread dough using leavening agents such as yeast, baking soda, or baking powder and baked like pizza over a hot stone kept inside the oven.
-Earlier the dough was simply left covered for several hours allowing the process of fermentation to take place naturally.

 It is a common tendency of people here that they pamper their guests whom they respect the most with sumptuous feasts to express their special affinity towards them.
 So the way food offered to guests is obviously regarded as a scale to measure their closeness.
 During my childhood days I often found people getting offended during family functions, particularly weddings, as they felt humiliated at the banquet hall (pandhi) which incidentally became the starting point (place) of most of the family feuds.
 Nowadays to avoid such unpleasant situations, people hire hosts/ hostesses who give an artificial smile at every guest, treat them all with due respect, and eventually ensure the equality.

 Although Thai cuisine boasts of a wide range of meatless preparations, we could find every vegetable salad, soup, or curry tinged with fish sauce/ oyster sauce/ dried shrimps/ shrimp paste.
 People declaring themselves as vegetarians in Thailand are actually pescatarians, they don’t take any meat but seafood.
 So it is preferable for vegetarians/ vegans to order food from live counters (or roadside vendors) rather than buffet restaurants as we can insist them to avoid using seafood as flavor enhancers while preparing a vegetarian food.